tjhendrickson/BIDS_scripts/README.md

 ## BIDS Conversion Scripts

 ### Description
-These scripts will convert raw DICOM data set to BIDS format.
-The run.py script is designed to run the conversion of a data set in a parallelizable way.Within the heuristics directory are various heuristics scripts that have been used to convert data from DICOM to NIFTI.
+These scripts will convert raw DICOM data set to [BIDS](http://bids.neuroimaging.io/format).
+Within the heuristics directory are various heuristics scripts that have been used to convert data from DICOM to BIDS.
 This may be helpful to build your own heuristics script.

 ### Container Hosting